We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Properly load your dishwasher.
 Ensure your dishes are not touching each other to allow better air circulation, which is essential to prevent mold growth.
 I also recommend facing your dishes toward the center and placing large items at the back.

 - Regularly inspect your dishwasher: Inspect the interior walls, spray arms, door seal, filter, and drain once a month to ensure they’re not damaged or dirty.
 This quick action will help you catch any potential problems early and prevent mold growth in your dishwasher.

 What Is Mold?

-The problem is, mold spores can survive without growing or being visible, they’ll just sit around waiting for the right conditions to grow and spread.
-For mold spores the right conditions are humid, warm and moist – just like the inside of your dishwasher!
-So, regular anti – mold measures just make sense.
+The problem is mold spores can survive without growing or being visible; they’ll just sit around waiting for the right conditions to grow and spread.

-Yes, mold in your dishwasher can make you sick, and here are some health problems it causes:
+Yes.
+Unfortunately, mold in your dishwasher can make you sick.

 - Mold can cause fungal allergies to start

 - C.O.P.D – Chronic Obstructive Pulmonary Disorder